Cities » Chicago

 As you can see, Chicago is a beautiful, struggling city.
 Through its imperfections, there are numerous glimpses of hope.
 CSM Chicago is blessed to serve alongside 60 different partners who are working for justice and peace in the city.
 Join us as we partner in prayer, as well as service, as we seek to further His Kingdom in the city.

 CSM Ministry Site Sampler

 Cornerstone Community Outreach (CCO) is a ministry of Jesus People USA and is located in Blood Alley of the Uptown neighborhood.
 The alley used to be very dark and was a haven for gang violence, prostitution, and drug dealing.
 CCO came into the alley and brought light (both figuratively and literally).
-They installed street lights to make the alley safer and also bring the light of Christ to the people of the neighborhood.
-Our groups help serve meals to clients and also lead a VBS program throughout the summer.
+They installed streetlights to make the alley safer and also bring the light of Christ to the people of the neighborhood.
+Our groups help serve meals to clients, serve at a men’s homeless shelter, and organize a free clothing store at this location year round, as well as lead a VBS program for the children here throughout the summer.

 A Just Harvest is a soup kitchen run by the Good News Community Kitchen in the neighborhood of Rogers Park.
 This neighborhood shows diversity in many ways - economically, religiously, and culturally.
 Around 130-180 people are served each night at A Just Harvest, 365 nights a year.
 A Just Harvest seeks to serve its patrons in a way that makes them feel most respected – by serving them restaurant style while sitting at tables rather than having them line up to get their food “cafeteria style”.
 Our groups help prepare, serve, and clean up after dinners here.